ALKIcorp/ALKI-Corp-Banking-Sim/docs/README.md

   7. Patch `client.id` auto-increment (preconditioned) — fixes the `NULL not allowed for column "ID"` insertion error.
   8. Patch `client_transaction.id` auto-increment (preconditioned).
   9. Patch `investment_event.id` auto-increment (preconditioned).
+  10. **Seed slot 1 data** (`10-seed-slot-1-data`): Automatically loads seed data for slot 1 if no clients exist.
+This changeset runs on every application startup and checks if slot 1 has any clients.
+If no clients are found, it:
+     - Updates the `bank_state` for slot 1 with predefined values (liquid cash: 250,000, invested SP500: 50,000, game day: 12, etc.)
+     - Inserts 5 pre-configured clients with their card details and balances
+     - Inserts 14 historical transactions linked to those clients
+     - **Auto-regeneration**: If slot 1 data is deleted, the seed data will automatically regenerate on the next application startup
 - How it runs: Because `org.liquibase:liquibase-core` is on the classpath, Spring Boot auto-configures `SpringLiquibase` at startup.
 On application boot, Liquibase locks the DB, applies pending change sets, and logs to `PUBLIC.DATABASECHANGELOG`.
 No explicit code calls are required; configuration is implicit via the dependency.
 - DB location: H2 file at `./data/banking-sim.mv.db`.
 Only one process can hold the file lock at a time.
 - Resetting DB (dev): stop the app, delete `./data/banking-sim*`, restart to re-run migrations and reseed.